roman-milk/roman-milk.github.io/amanda-guesses-wrong.md

  "Make sure that your room is straight before you go.
 Just in case you are not home by nine in the morning.
 There is a couple coming to look at the house at ten.
 Good night.
 Have fun on your date.
 I sure hope it is worth what it cost you."

  She started crying as I left the room and there once was a time when it would have caused me to rush to her, take her in my arms and comfort her.
 But that was then.
-Report_Story #2